SYAMALAPEELA/SYAMALAPEELA/README.md

 - 👋 Hi, I’m @SYAMALAPEELA
-- 👀 I’m interested in  webdevoloper
+- 👀 I’m interested in  web devoloping
 - 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on IT company to do internship
+- 💞️ I’m looking to collaborate on IT company to do an internship
 - 📫 How to reach me
  mail id:syamalapeela3245@gmail.com
  phone number:8179601210